Joshua-Wright/lisp_interpreter/README.md

 * vector construction (called vec)
 * get element from vector
 * convert to string
+* string literals

+### somewhat works:
+* user defined functions. (implementation is bad.
+Example: user defined functions may not be recursive)

 ### todo:
-* string literals
 * filter
 * reduce
-* user-defined functions
+* real user-defined functions
 * so much more...